zakski/accrete-starform-stargen/README.md

 ##### 1999 - Peter Keel - Starform

 Peter Keel seems to have a version more or less identically to the prior two versions.

+##### 1993 - Matt Burdick - starform - Sean Molloy

+Sean Molloy posted a v3.1 version that seems to be the highest iteration of Burdick's original code available on the web.
+It seems to have some runtime issues that could be the product of my new build process.

 ## Papers